 Smithsonian American Art Museum curators have broad expertise, and their research interests encompass the full range of American art from the past to the present.
-Short biographies are available online.
+Selected short biographies are available online.

-John G. Hanhardt, senior curator—film and media arts
+- John G. Hanhardt, consulting senior curator—film and media arts

 Exhibitions and Publications

 Extensive research by the Smithsonian American Art Museum curatorial staff produces large-scale exhibitions with catalogues as well as smaller shows that draw from the museum’s permanent collection.
-Information about current, past and upcoming exhibitions is available online.
+Information about current exhibitions, past exhibitions, and upcoming exhibitions is available online.
 The museum also maintains an ambitious schedule of traveling exhibitions.

 Inquires about Donating Artworks